-**The Duke University Wind Tunnel is currently undergoing renovations!
-The newly designed test section will feature a highly modular design to maximize ease of use across a range of testing conditions.
-Details and images of the renovations to come!**
+The Duke University Wind Tunnel is currently finalizing renovations!
+The newly designed test section features a highly modular design to maximize ease of use across a range of testing conditions.
+See "Renovations" section below and click the link for images of the transformation! https://www.youtube.com/watch?v=4pJfgshwgRQ&feature=youtu.be

 This is a subsonic wind tunnel that is located in the basement of the Hudson building annex.
 The wind tunnel is a large experimental apparatus that is used frequently for aerospace engineering research as well as undergraduate class projects.
 The wind tunnel itself is approximately 20 feet tall, and has a footprint of 40 feet by 10 feet.
 The test section of the wind tunnel, in which experimental models can be placed, is about 50 inches long and has a cross section of 20 inches by 28 inches.
 The air flow through the test section is driven by a 75 hp electric motor, and can reach air speeds up to 60 m/s.